 An introduction to the organic structure of living systems.
 Concepts dealing with proteins, enzymes, metabolism and biosynthesis.
 Three hours of lecture and three hours of laboratory per week.
-Prerequisites: Introductory biology (BS 1111 and BS 1113 or BS 1214 and BS 1224) and chemistry through CH 3164 (which may be taken concurrently).
+Prerequisites: CH 3164, BS 1111 and BS 1113.
 Spring, odd years.

 BS 3513 Economic Botany